 The purpose of this course is to examine current strategies and issues in the field of police psychology.
 Specific topics that will be covered include: selection and fitness for duty evaluations, mental health issues in law enforcement (e.g., stress, family problems, critical incident debriefings, and domestic violence), role of psychology in crisis (hostage) negotiations, and supportive functions of the police psychologist in police operations.
 Tactical operations and police procedures relevant to the work of the police psychologist will similarly be covered.

-Capstone Course (3 Credits, One course from below depending on Track)
+Capstone Course (3 Credits, Students choose from one of the two courses below)

-PSY 0914 Capstone in Forensic Psychology in the Legal System
+PSY 0930 or PSY 0931 Capstone in Forensic Psychology

 Pre-requisite: Completion of all core courses.